gaw1ik/Random-Forests-and-Computer-Vision-for-Classification-of-Defects-in-Silicon-Nanopillar-Arrays/README.md

   <img src="https://github.com/gaw1ik/nanopillar-computer-vision/blob/master/RGB_jpg.jpg" height="300" title="RGB Image"/>
 </p>

-The RGB image is shown below.
+### What's on the wafer?
 The wafer, which is 100 mm in diameter, contains nearly 2000 1x1 mm square arrays of silicon nanopillars.
 Each nanopillar in the arrays has a diameter of ~100 nm and 200 nm pitch.
 The arrays give off a vibrant green color due to structural coloration.
 This green color signifies succesful fabrication of the arrays, because only the target geometry would produce this color.
 The color is *really* sensitive to the exact geomety of the arrays, so any other geometry (what we call a defect) will produce a different color.
 These defects can arise from a set of different root causes in the manufacturing process including contimination, non-optimized fabrication processes, faulty tools, etc. For the most part, the defects on this wafer fall into one of seven categories:
 1. particle void
 2. non-fill void
 3. etch delay